coderefinery/github-without-command-line/_episodes/03-contributing.md

 Submit a larger change using GitHub Desktop.
 As an example our task will be to add a new file (in our case taco recipe) to the exercise repository.

-- We first open an issue and describe our idea.
+- We first open an issue via the web interface and describe our idea.
 In the issue we can collect feedback.
 - We clone the exercise repository using GitHub Desktop.
 - Add the new file to the local repository.
 - Create a new branch.